Edg209/minimal-google-cloud/pytest-cloud-shell/README.md

 `python -m pytest $P_PYTEST_SHELL_GIT_FOLDER`

 Calling `python -m` means that we want to call the main entry point of a python package. `pytest` is the name of the python package that we want to call. `$P_PYTEST_SHELL_GIT_FOLDER` is the name of the folder we want to call pytest in.
-Since we have just checkout out our repository to this folder, it means that we will run pytest on this repository.
+Since we have just checked out our repository to this folder, it means that we will run pytest on this repository.

 We should see an output like this: